dOrgTech/arc.react/README.md

 Note: ComponentLists break this rule, but will be covered further down.

 ## Component Contexts (Data, Code, Prose)
-Each component has 3 parts:
+Each component has 3 core contexts:
 * Data - GraphQL Schema
 * Code - Abstracted Protocol Functionality
 * Prose - TBD

+In addition to these core contexts, you can also access:
+* Entity - The raw backing entity from the client library.
+* Logs - The logs associated with this component.

 Each part of the component is exposed through a [React Contexts](https://reactjs.org/docs/context.html).
 This allows you to use different parts of the component throughout your application, while only defining it once farther up the DOM.
 See "Example 1" in this document.